sharat9703/sharat9703/README.md

 [![Website Badge](https://img.shields.io/badge/WebSite-Sharat-green)](https://www.akash)
 [![Website Badge](https://img.shields.io/badge/StackOverflow-Sharat-yellow)](https://stackoverflow.com/users/18186931/sharat/)

-I'm
+I'm an aspiring
-Full Stack Solution Architect
+Full Stack Developer
-The crossover between design and programming has always been of interest to me, I've been lucky enough to work alongside some talented teams on a number of high profile websites.
-I have a wide range of skills that include back-end development using open source technologies (NodeJs, Python), design (working closely with designers), front-end development (React, Angular9, ReactJs, HTML5, CSS3, Javascript, Responsive, UX), Server Administrator(AWS, GCP, Azure),database(MongoDB,cassendra,Mysql), CI/CD(Docker, kubernetes)
+The crossover between design and programming has always been of interest to me,besides, having worked on some data analytics projects in Python and R.
+Very excited to be part of new projects in the field of full stack development.
+I'm currently focusing on my data structures as well.
+Always fiddled in C,Java and Python.
+Currently exploring what JavaScript has in store.

 ![Visitor Count](https://profile-counter.glitch.me/sharat9703/count.svg)